stoufexis/twitz/README.md

     def unapply(tags: T): Option[(A, T)] = ???
 ```

-Extract provides and unapply method that should match a specific tag and return the rest of the tags.
+Extract provides and unapply method that will match, and extract the value of, a specific tag and return the rest of the tags.
+Tags are represented internally as a hashmap, thus the first constructor parameter specifies the key of the tag.
+The second
+parameter is used to transform the value of the tag to some other type.

 To illustrate its usage, consider the following use case:

 A `USERNOTICE` event contains most of its useful information withing its tags.
 It is emitted in a number of cases, like a user
 subscribing, resubscribing, gifting a sub etc. Information about the cause and the user who triggered it is contained
-within the tags which are represented internally as a hashmap.
+within the tags.

 An Extract instance for the event type can be defined as:
 ```scala